|Nutritional Guidelines (per serving)|

-Look for smaller, young squashes.
-They tend to be more tender with a more delicate flavor.
+- When buying pattypan, look for smaller, young squashes; they tend to be more tender with a more delicate flavor.

-You can't always find patty pans in the produce sections of mega-supermarkets.
-If you strike out at your local grocery, try a farmer's market.
-They're in season from May through the end of September.
+- You can't always find pattypan in the produce sections of mega-supermarkets, so if you strike out at your local grocery, try a farmer's market; they're in season from May through the end of September.

-Store patty pans in the refrigerator for up to three days until you're ready to use them.
-Wrap them in plastic first.
+- Store patty pans wrapped in plastic wrap in the refrigerator for up to three days until you're ready to use them.